waly2020/drobox/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Launches the application in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to see it in your browser.

-The page will reload when you make changes.\
+The page will reload automatically when you change the code.
-You may also see any lint errors in the console.
+You can also see lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Starts the test launcher in interactive monitoring mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+For more information, see the section on running tests.[running tests](https://facebook.github.io/create-react-app/docs/running-tests)

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Compile the application for production in the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It generates a bundle of React optimized for production and makes it the most efficient possible.

-The build is minified and the filenames include the hashes.\
+The bundle is minified, and filenames include hashes.
-Your app is ready to be deployed!
+Your application is ready for deployment!

+See the Deployment section for details.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: this operation is irreversible.
+Once eject is executed, it is impossible to go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+If the default configuration choices are not suitable for you, you can choose to run eject at any time.
+This command copies all configuration files (Webpack, Babel, ESLint, etc.) directly into your project so you can edit them.
+All commands, except eject, will continue to work, but they will now point to copied scripts, allowing you to customize them freely.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+There is no need to use eject.
+The default configuration is suitable for small or medium-sized deployments, but if you need more control, this option is available.

 ## Learn More